andmatand/vector-paint/README.md

 * 0: reset background image scale to initial "best fit"

 #### Fill-Pattern Editor Mode
-* Use the following keys to toggle the bits of the selected fill pattern:
+* To toggle the bits of the selected fill pattern, click the black/white squares which are visible below the palette when in this mode
+* You can also toggle pattern bits by using the following keys:
   ```
   1234
   qwer